Booking Your Arctic Cruise

 |Avg.
 Low (F)||14||13||13||21||29||34||38||38||35||27||21||17|

-Arctic cruises operate primarily May-September.
-Long days are ripe for exploration, with polar bears roaming more pack ice in the spring, opportunities to cruise farther as the season progresses, and northern lights cruises focused in the fall.
+Arctic cruises operate primarily May-September, but look for year-round sailings if you like to ski or seek the aurora borealis.
+Long summer days are ripe for exploration, with polar bears roaming more pack ice in the spring, opportunities to cruise farther as the season progresses, and northern lights cruises focused in the fall and winter.